One of the dancers at the Engagement Party is a distant relative of the real Alan Turing.

 Are you paying attention?
 Good.
 If you're not listening carefully you will miss things.
 Important things.
 I will not pause, I will not repeat myself, and you will not interrupt me.
 If you think that because you're sitting where you are and I am ...

-Alan Turing's team calls him out, saying they are the only ones who have been making anything progress.
-His team mentions that they used letter frequency analysis, to break some of the transmissions.
-However, letter frequency analysis is an attack that works well on substitution ciphers, but wouldn't have worked well on the Enigma.
-Letter frequency analysis works by analysis the frequency of letters in a language, as well as the frequency of letters in a cipher text.
+Alan Turing's team calls him out, saying they are the only ones who have been making any progress.
+His team mentions that they used letter frequency analysis to break some of the transmissions; however, letter frequency analysis is an attack that works well on substitution ciphers but wouldn't have worked well on the Enigma.
+Letter frequency analysis works by analyzing the frequency of letters in a language, as well as the frequency of letters in a cipher text.
 You then replace the cipher text letters with the corresponding language letter as ranked by frequency.
 If the newly generated plaintext is not fully decrypted, a person can usually find the errors easily.
 This attack would not work well on the Enigma, as it was not a simple substitution cipher.
-The rotors would click forward one position for each letter entered.
-Therefore, the key was, in part, based on the position of the letter in the plaintext.
+The rotors would click forward one position for each letter entered; therefore, the key was, in part, based on the position of the letter in the plaintext.
 Typing the same letter consecutively would return a different cipher letter for each iteration of the letter, because the key for letter n is related to letter n-1.